About DTIC

 • Preserving and disseminating the research that led to the technologies our warfighters use today;

-• Delivering the tools and collections that empower the research and engineering enterprise to accelerate the development of technologies that will help maintain our nation's technical superiority;
+• Delivering the tools and collections that empower the R&E enterprise to accelerate the development of technologies that will help maintain our nation's technical superiority;

 • Stimulating innovation by providing access to DoD-funded research and digital data to the public and industry; and